Business Case: the Basics and a Template

 When preparing the financial appraisal, advice is usually sought from professional experts on the content and presentation to the financial public.

-The purpose of the financial appraisal is to identify all financial implications of the project, to ensure that the project remains affordable, and predict cash flows.
-Investors and other assessors will look for return on investment data.
+Financial appraisal serves to identify all financial effects which the project will create while keeping the project within budget and forecasting its monetary returns.
+The business case requires investors and assessors to evaluate its return on investment data.
 Read about the different calculations in this article, or download the Business Case template.

 In addition, there is the sensitivity analysis within the financial part.
 This analysis mainly relates to the risks surrounding the project, and looks for alternatives by analysing the impact of assumptions which are uncertain.
 In fact, the sensitivity analysis allows management to experiment with possible scenarios.